Municipal Court COVID-19 Information

 Please contact us to make arrangements if you:

 -are a member of an immune-compromised population (or living in a household with someone who is immune- compromised)

 -if you have small children and do not have child care

 • Only the defendant listed on the citation will be allowed to enter the courtroom, with their attorney, if applicable.
 Special permission may be granted if requested at least 24 hours in advance.
 Individuals under 21 may be accompanied by one parent/guardian.
 If you encounter a child care issue, please contact the clerk’s office prior to your court date.

 • When you arrive for your arraignment, you will check in at security in the front of the court building.
 You will be asked to provide your name and a cell phone number.
 If there is not enough space in the courtroom, you will be asked to return to your vehicle until space is available.

 • Defendants who are 60 years of age or older and are not comfortable coming to court due to increased risk may contact the clerk’s office prior to your court date.

 • While we are taking every precaution possible, defendants are encouraged to wear a face covering (mask or cloth) the entire time while inside of the courtroom.

-• Any defendant who is ill will not be permitted to enter the court.
+• Any defendant who is ill (or temperature exceeds 100.0) will not be permitted to enter the court.
 Please, if you do not feel well, stay at home and call the clerk’s office to discuss options.